TykTechnologies/tyk-k8s-demo/src/deployments/resurface/README.md

-## DataDog
+## Resurface
-Deploys DataDog along with a Tyk Pump to consume API analytics.
+Deploys Resurface along with a Tyk Pump to consume API analytics.